tock/tock/doc/reference/trd104-syscalls.md

 The Read-Write Allow system call class is how a userspace process shares buffer with the kernel that the kernel can read and write.
-When userspace shares a buffer, it can no longer access it.
+When userspace shares a buffer, it should no longer modify it, though the kernel will not stop the app from doing so.
 Calling a Read-Write Allow system call returns a buffer (address and length).
 On the first call to a Read-Write Allow system call, the kernel returns a zero-length buffer.
 Subsequent successful calls to Read-Write Allow return the previous buffer passed.
-Therefore, to regain access to a passed buffer, the process must call the same Read-Write Allow system call again.
+Therefore, to regain the ability to write to a passed buffer, the process must call the same Read-Write Allow system call again.
 It can do so with a zero-length buffer if it wishes to pass no memory to the kernel.

 The register arguments for Read-Write Allow system calls are as